Chairetisl/Chairetisl/README.md

 # Hi there, I'm Chairetis Lykourgos 👋

-I'm a passionate Data Scientist and Machine Learning Engineer with a deep interest in leveraging data to solve real-world problems, particularly in the energy sector.
+I'm a passionate Data Scientist with a deep interest in leveraging data to solve real-world problems, particularly in the energy sector.
 My expertise lies in Python programming, machine learning algorithms, data analysis, and statistical analysis.

 ## 🔧 Technologies & Tools